List of Star Wars species (K–O): Mon Calamari

-During the Clone Wars, the Mon Calamari remained with the Galactic Republic, but the Quarren sided with the Confederacy of Independent Systems (CIS).
-The CIS sought to overthrow the Calamari quickly by providing the Quarren with a huge underwater droid army.
-With the aid of the Jedi Kit Fisto, the Calamari demonstrated their traditional underwater fighting techniques.
-Riding underwater mounts, they carry shields and lances that contain blasters.
+During the Clone Wars, the Mon Calamari remained with the Galactic Republic, while the Quarren joined the Confederacy of Independent Systems (CIS).
+The CIS supported the Quarren with a massive underwater droid army to overthrow the Mon Calamari.
+With the help of Jedi Kit Fisto, the Mon Calamari demonstrated their traditional underwater fighting techniques.
+They rode aquatic mounts while wielding shields and lances armed with blasters.

-During the Galactic Civil War, the Mon Calamari eventually joined the Rebel Alliance after the Empire used a Star Destroyer to destroy three floating cities on their watery world.
-They proved an invaluable asset, primarily as masters of starship construction and supplying the Alliance with badly needed capital ships, Mon Calamari Cruisers, that could take on the Galactic Empire's ships of the line.
-Prior to joining the Alliance, the Mon Calamari had only built passenger liners because of their peaceful ethos.
-Also renowned for their performance art, lithe Mon Calamari water dancers often perform in some of the galaxy's most prestigious venues, including Coruscant Galaxies Opera House, where the ballet Squid Lake ran for some time during the waning days of the Republic and was known to be a personal favourite of Supreme Chancellor Palpatine.
-The most famous Mon Calamari is Admiral Ackbar, the supreme admiral of the Rebel Alliance's naval forces.
-Another Rebellion-sympathetic male Mon Calamari named Quarrie, the spacecraft engineer character named for Star Wars visual artist Ralph McQuarrie was the designer of the B-wing starfighter prototype named the Blade Wing, as seen in the Star Wars Rebels second-season episode "Wings of the Master".
+During the Galactic Civil War, the Mon Calamari joined the Rebel Alliance after the Empire destroyed three of their floating cities with a Star Destroyer.
+Their expertise in starship construction and the supply of Mon Calamari Cruisers proved vital to the Alliance, as these ships could challenge the Galactic Empire's fleet.
+Prior to joining the Alliance, the Mon Calamari had only built passenger liners due to their peaceful nature.
+The Mon Calamari are also renowned for their water dancers who perform in prestigious venues.
+Admiral Ackbar, a Mon Calamari, served as the supreme admiral of the Rebel Alliance's naval forces.
+Quarrie, another Rebellion-sympathetic Mon Calamari, was a spacecraft engineer named for Star Wars visual artist Ralph McQuarrie and was the designer of the B-wing starfighter prototype named the Blade Wing, as seen in the Star Wars Rebels second-season episode "Wings of the Master".

+An example of a Mon Calamari Jedi is Nahdar Vebb.

 Mon Calamari are a playable species in Star Wars: Galaxies.

 In the Star Wars: Legacy comic, Darth Krayt launched an attack on the Mon Calamari and wiped almost all of them out through gassing, making the Mon Calamari an endangered people in this continuity.